 Questions will be planned carefully to ensure all children can access the learning and that their knowledge is deepening.
 All children will be expected to understand and use accurate mathematical vocabulary when explaining their mathematical thinking.
 They will be expected to speak in full sentences when sharing an answer.
 Relevant maths vocabulary will be displayed in the classroom, on slides and in books throughout all lessons in order to support their oracy.

 As a school, we put a high importance on improving the children's number and times table facts.
-By the end of Year 1, most children will know number bonds within 20.
-By the end of Year 4, most children will know their times tables to 12 x 12.
+By the end of Year 1, all children will know number bonds within 20.
+By the end of Year 4, all children will know their times tables to 12 x 12.
 They will be able to apply these facts confidently during maths lessons.
-Number facts and times tables will be taught through various activities including TT Rockstars and counting sticks.
 If children are secure with number facts, they will be able to focus on the concept/method/pattern rather than the number facts needed to know the answer.

 By the end of Year 6, a Whyteleafe child will be fluent in their times tables to 12 x 12.
 They will be able to reason about mathematics verbally and in written form using precise vocabulary.
 Children will spot patterns and make connections between different areas of mathematics whilst applying this understanding to problem solving situations.